 It’s easy to see how this could have gone completely sideways.
 Fortunately, Buck is highly intelligent (my wife made me say that) and retreated to a safe, but menacing distance.
 And I remembered an important and hard-won lesson; don’t attempt to arrest a fall by putting an arm down.

-The reason I say this—eight months before, in the waning months of winter, I stepped off the bed of a small utility trailer, and my foot slipped.
-Without thinking, I thrust out an arm to arrest my fall and upon impact, cracked one of the small carpal bones in the base of my wrist.
-Had I tucked my arms close to my torso, the worst I probably would have suffered is a skinned elbow.
-Instead, I reacted without considering consequence then was promptly rewarded with a trip to an orthopedist for x-rays and a cast.
+The reason I say this—eight months before, in the waning days of winter, I slipped while stepping off the deck of a small utility trailer.
+Without thinking, I thrust out an arm to arrest my fall and cracked one of the small carpal bones in the base of my wrist.
+Had I tucked my arms close to my torso, the worst I would have suffered is a skinned elbow.
+Instead, I reacted without considering consequence and was promptly rewarded with a trip to an orthopedist for x-rays, a diagnosis for a scaphoid fracture, and a cast.

 “Among the most common causes of an upper extremity